 At just under $18, the Ohuhu camping stove is one of the cheapest ones on our list.
 It’s an excellent price for something with Ohuhu’s size and capacity, even if it lacks the two-burner sophistication of the Solo Stove.

-The whole thing also packs down well for a cylindrical camp stove and comes with its own mesh bag for easy storage.
+The whole thing also packs down well for a cylindrical camping wood stove and comes with its own mesh bag for easy storage.

 The three-arm support system is meant to lend additional support especially when you’re cooking with bigger pots.
 After moderate use, however, we found that one of the prongs already went loose on the hinges, which was disappointing.

-The Ohuhu also doesn’t have feeding slots, but has a roomy chamber, so make sure to put in enough fuel before you get things going.
-During testing, we noticed that the Ohuhu wasn’t able to maintain a flame as well as the others, especially when it’s windy out.
-When using this stove, make sure to pick an extra protected location so you can start a fire faster and maintain it with less hassle.
+The Ohuhu also doesn’t have feeding slots.
+It has a roomy chamber, so make sure to put in enough fuel before you get things going.
+During testing, we noticed that the Ohuhu wasn’t able to maintain a flame as well as the others, especially when windy out.
+When using this stove, pick an extra protected location so you can start a fire faster and maintain it with less hassle.

 The Biolite Campstove 2 is without a doubt the heaviest and bulkiest in this list at around 2 pounds.
 You’d be crazy to lug this beast around when backpacking or thru-hiking, but it sure is pretty cool to have when you’re enjoying the outdoors with a car or RV.

-Like we’ve mentioned earlier, Biolite is unlike any camp stove out there.
+As we’ve mentioned earlier, the Biolite is unlike any camping wood stove out there.
 Instead of relying on traditional air vents and combustion chambers to get a fire going, this high-tech camp stove has a built-in fan that regulates the airflow and heat for you.
 This results in a very efficient and controlled flame.

 The charging capability is definitely a nice, unique touch.
 Charging is a bit slow, but it’s pretty useful if you need to power up gear like your phone, or a USB-compatible flashlight.

-Aside from its hefty weight and price tag, the only other thing that we didn’t like about the Biolite is that its fan produces a whirring sound that feels really out of place in a laid-back outdoor environment.
-Using small pans is a bit troublesome, so make sure to use medium-sized cookware when camp-cooking with the Biolite.
+Aside from its hefty weight and price tag, the only other thing that we didn’t like about this wood burning camp stove is that its fan produces a whirring sound that feels really out of place in a laid-back outdoor environment.
+Using small pans is a bit troublesome, so use medium-sized cookware when camp-cooking with the Biolite.